 Here are a few things we have chosen to do that we feel helped us have a big HAPPY family.
 (Our oldest is now 33, and our youngest is 17)

 My husband Alan and I made a commitment to God at the marriage altar, and over the years we have chosen to love each other and stay together, even when things were rough.
-We promised each other that divorce would never be an option, then we worked to keep our relationship strong, and not let the kids come between us.
+We promised each other that divorce (that can be obtained with the help of attorneys for child custody) would never be an option, then we worked to keep our relationship strong, and not let the kids come between us.

 As Christians, we have tried to teach our kids Biblical principles and values, while also exampling for them our love for Christ, and our desire to please Him.
 We regularly attend a Bible believing church as a family, and have been involved in different ministries in the church.